snytkine/snytkine.github.io/_bind/usage.md

 An important feature of **Bind-DI** Framework is auto-discovery and auto-loading of components from the file system.

-There are 3 phazes of container lifetime.
+There are 3 phases of container lifetime.

 | Phase | What takes place |
 | ---- | ---- |